RakhithJK/nettitude-PoshC2_Old-wiki/Network-Tasks---Lateral-Movement.md

 This script written by @harmj0y, searches a list of hosts for any network shares that the current user of the victim system has access to.

+### Invoke-Hostscan

+Here we have a script that scans a given network range over port 445, used to determine alive Windows hosts.

+`Invoke-Hostscan -IPRangeCIDR 172.16.0.0/24`

+### Brute-LocAdmin

+The Brute-LocAdmin script will attempt a brute force password attack against the local administrator account, with the username 'Administrator'

+`Brute-LocAdmin`

+###